xxxFRIARxxx/SaltyBot/README.md

 Betting strategies - In progress

+Minor edge cases - In progress

 Regressions - Yet to start

-Minor edge cases - Yet to start